Tupper baronets

-The Tupper Baronetcy, of Armdale, Halifax in Nova Scotia, Canada, is a title in the Baronetage of the United Kingdom.
+The Tupper baronetcy, of Armdale, Halifax in Nova Scotia, Canada, is a title in the Baronetage of the United Kingdom.
 It was created on 13 September 1888 for the Canadian politician Charles Tupper.
 He was Canadian High Commissioner to the United Kingdom from 1883 to 1896 and Prime Minister of Canada in 1896.

+The Official Roll marks the title "dormant".